 Now, before you get all panicky, I promise it’s super easy.
 So easy, the first time I did it my husband walked me through it via text message. #marriagewin

-Your first step for how to spatchcock a chicken is to prep the chicken – rinse your chicken and make sure all of the icky innards out.
-Pat it dry so it’s not super slipper and thus dangerous and place the chicken breast down on your cutting board.
-If you’re confused, just make sure the wing tips are facing toward the cutting board.
+- Rinse your chicken and pat it dry.
+Place the chicken breast down on your cutting board.
+If you’re confused, just make sure the wing tips are facing down toward the cutting board.

-Using good, sturdy scissors (most preferably kitchen shears, but other big scissor work as well, speaking from experience) cut along the backbone on each side to remove.
+- Using good, sturdy scissors cut along the backbone on each side to remove.
 The ribs should be pretty simple, but there is a solid bone at the top that can be difficult.

-But knowing how to spatchcock a chicken is no help if you have no idea how to cool it!
+But knowing how to spatchcock a chicken is no help if you have no idea how to cook it!
 Which brings us to..

 How to Grill a Whole Chicken

 Enjoy!
-I serve ours with a tomato, artichoke and mozzarella salad + corn on the cob or grilled sweet potatoes and broccoli, or coleslaw and watermelon.. really it’s such a versatile meal.
+I serve ours all summer long.
+It’s really such a versatile meal.
 You can also chop up or shred the meat to top a salad or this pesto pasta salad.
 Such the perfect summer meal.